cdsbasel/dataanalytics/menu/projects.md

 ## Guidelines

-1. Develop a specific question about real-world human behavior and address it using existing, publicly available datasets
+1. Develop a specific question about real-world human behavior and address it using existing, publicly available datasets.
-2. Choose a topic related to human resources, marketing, consumer behavior and similar domains
+2. Choose a topic related to human resources, marketing, consumer behavior and similar domains.
-3. Identify data containing human responses (e.g., ratings, reviews, choices, behavior, etc.) from <a href="https://www.kaggle.com/datasets"><b>kaggle</b></a>
+3. Identify data containing human responses (e.g., ratings, reviews, choices, behavior, etc.) from the <a href="https://www.kaggle.com/datasets"><b>kaggle</b></a> data repository.
-4. Keep to the timeline
+4. Keep to the timeline.

 ## Project timeline